 Taking the kids and disappearing – even if you contact your spouse later with your address – can only hurt your case during a custody discussion.
 You need to control your emotions, be as rational and respectful as possible, and make your best case to the judge.

-If you can be described as “kidnapping” the kids or trying to keep your spouse away, the judge is less likely to trust you with full custody or a strong visitation agreement.
+If you can be described as “kidnapping” the kids or trying to keep your spouse away, the judge is less likely to trust you with full custody or a strong visitation schedule.

 Not having someone who is an advocate for you is a huge mistake.
-Having a strong divorce lawyer on your side can help you avoid the mistakes listed above and many more.
-In fact, your lawyer can be a sounding board and help you make wiser decisions throughout the process.
+Having a strong divorce lawyer on your side can help you avoid the mistakes listed above and many others.
+In fact, your lawyer can be a sounding board to help you make wise decisions throughout the process.

 If you are facing a split and need someone to represent you, White Oak Legal is here to help.
 Contact us at White Oak Law Offices.
 Or call us (919)-680-1310 for a consultation today.
 You’ll be glad you did.